What do you do when your child does not want to attend an activity?

 In the same way set up exciting after class rituals they can look forward to.
 For example, grab their favourite treat on the way home if they attend the next three classes with appropriate behaviour.

 These strategies aren’t difficult, but they’re often overlooked.
-As parents, we get caught up in the daily grind, so we sometimes forget that situations like these require attentive and intentional parenting.
+As parents, we get caught up in the daily grind, so when your child doesn’t want to attend an activity anymore… it throws us off.

 Be intentional with your goals by communicating with your child’s instructors.
 The goal is to foster motivation.
 Let the instructors know about your struggles so they can better motivate your child before, during, and after class.